lucaronca/basic-gulp-enviroment/README.md

 * Provide a web server with livereload via BrowserSync

 ## Usage
-* Place all you vendors files in the app folder and related folders
+* Place all you vendors files in the app folder and related subfolders
 * Just execute 'gulp' command for compile files and launch the web server with livereload